Science Horizons Youth Internship Program

 Environment Canada’s Science Horizons Youth Internship Program responds to the Youth Employment Strategy (YES) which the Government of Canada has been operating since 1997.
-The program aims to give recent graduates opportunities to develop knowledge, skills and experience in the field of environmental science that will prepare them for sustainable employment in environment based careers.
-Through these opportunities, Environment Canada is also supporting organizations across Canada who advance environmental science.
+The program aims to give recent post-secondary graduates opportunities to develop knowledge, skills and experience which will prepare them for sustainable employment in the field of environmental science.
+Through these opportunities, Environment Canada is also supporting organizations across Canada that advance environmental science.

-Through collaborative partnerships with organizations which have been awarded Science Horizons funding, young, post-secondary graduates receive hands-on experience working full-time on environmental projects in internships lasting a minimum of six months.
-These internships must be completed by March 31, 2014.
-Up to a maximum of $12,000 in Science Horizons funding is available to organizations for each approved project.
+Through collaborative partnerships with organizations which have been awarded Science Horizons funding, young, post-secondary graduates receive hands-on experience working on environmental projects in internships lasting a minimum of six months (24 work weeks).
+These internships must be completed by March 31, 2015.
+Up to a maximum of $12,000 in Science Horizons funding is available to organizations for each approved project internship.

-In the past sixteen years, Environment Canada's Science Horizons Program has helped over 1400 young men and women across Canada obtain practical work experience in environmental projects in areas of importance to Environment Canada.
+Since 1997, Environment Canada's Science Horizons Program has helped over 1500 young men and women across Canada obtain practical work experience in environmental projects in areas of importance to the environment.

-Environment Canada invites the following organizations to apply to the Science Horizons program by submitting project proposals.
-Organizations are to submit one application per project; however, they can submit more than one project for funding consideration.
+Environment Canada invites the following organizations to apply to the Science Horizons program by submitting project internship proposals.
+Organizations are to submit one application per project internship; however, they can submit more than one project for internship funding consideration.